chimera-linux/cports/Packaging.md

 The `stdout` and `stderr` arguments work the same as for Python `subprocess.run`, likewise with `input`.

+The `tmpfiles` argument can be a list of `pathlib.Path` specifying host-filesystem file paths to be bound into the sandbox in `/tmp`.
+The target filenames will be the same as the source filenames.

 The return value is the same as from Python `subprocess.run`.
 There you can access the return code as well as possibly captured `stdout`.